OlivierGaland/CashFactory/README.md

 - Go into created directory : cd CashFactory-0.1
 - Run install script (Need to run it as sudo -supervisor-) : chmod a+x ./setup.sh ; sudo ./setup.sh
 - Create an account for the app(s) you want to use (5 app supported : see Registering section below)
-- Update .env file with the account details
+- Update .env file with the account details (put your account informations in defined environment variables)
 - (Optional) If you don't want to use all app : comment or delete the corresponding section in docker-compose.yml
 - Special procedure for Earnapp : you will need to add your device id in the dashboard, to get the id use Portainer to open "exec console" on the Earnapp container and type : earnapp showid